What you study

 or Ask us a question

-What made you choose to study at NTU?
+Why did you choose to study Graphic Design?

-What advice would you give to someone who is considering this course?
+What advice do you have for someone thinking of studying this course?

 Read more student profiles